 We did an audio tour in the S21 museum, also called Tuol Sleng Genocide Museum.
 It used to be a high school, before it was transformed into a prison by the Red Khmer in 1975-1979.
 This is only one of the ±150 execution centers that the Red Khmer had during this period.
 In the first building, you are confronted immediately with one of the cells, that captured over 60 people at a time, tied to each other by shackles.
 In the tiles, you see a remaining ‘black’ stain, caused by blood and feces.

 Around 12.000 to 20.000 innocent Cambodians were captured, tortured and executed in Tuol Sleng.
 Only 12 people survived Tuol Sleng, which was rare because everyone knew they were going to be taken to the Killing Fields spread out over Cambodia.

 After Tuol Sleng, we went to the Killing Fields.
-Choeung Ek is one is the most well-known ones.
-I think this must be one of the most impressive things I have ever seen.
+Choeung Ek is one of the most well-known ones.
+I think this must be one of the most imposing things I have ever seen.
 As said before, there are Killing Fields all over Cambodia, in total over 300, and over 3 million people (25% of the whole population!) were executed here.
 In the image, you can see the ‘Killing Tree’.
-Children were taken by their ankles and were literally smashed to the tree, killing them right away and in front of their mother or siblings.
+Children were taken by their ankles and were literally smashed to the tree, killing them right away and in front of their mother and siblings.
 After some time, the corpses were drenched in DDT, a chemical substance to mask the smell. // At the entrance, you are faced to the Memorial Stupa, where the remains of Choeung Ek’s victims are preserved.
 Divided over seventeen layers, you can see the bones and skulls, all marked.
 Women, men, children, which ages and how they died (shot or beaten).